hniksic/sendable/README.md

 an `Rc` clone in the original thread, you're back to core dumps like in C++.
 In Rust we hope to do better, and `SendRc` is my attempt to make such an operation safe.

+## What about SendOption?

+`SendOption` is an even stranger proposition: a type that holds `T` that is _always_ `Send`, regardless of whether `T` is `Send`.
+Surely that can't be safe?

+The thing is that `SendOption` forces you to set it to `None` before sending off the value to another thread.
+If the option is `None`, it doesn't matter if `T` is `!Send` because no `T` is actually getting sent anywhere.
+If you smuggle a non-`None` `SendOption<T>` into another thread, `SendOption` will just panic on access (and access includes drop).

+`SendOption` is designed for types which are composed of `Send` data, except for an optional field that is not `Send`.
+The field is set and used only inside a particular thread, and will be `None` while sent across threads, but since Rust can't prove that, a field of `Option<NonSend>` makes the entire type not `Send`.
+For example, a field with a `SendOption<Rc<Arena>>` could be used to create a `Send` type that refers to a single-threaded arena.

 ## Is this really safe?

-As with any crate that uses unsafe code, one can never be 100% positive that there is no soundness bug.
-I spent some time going through the design and reviewing the implementation before I settled on the current approach.
+As with any crate that involves unsafe, one can never be 100% certain that there is no soundness bug.
+I spent some time going through the design and reviewing the implementation before settling on the current approach.
 While I did find the occasional issue, the design held.

-You are invited to look at the code - it is not large - and report any issues you encounter.
+You are invited to review at the code - it is not large - and report any issues you encounter.

 ## Are the run-time checks expensive?

-While they are certainly more expensive than the `Rc` which doesn't need them, they are still quite cheap. `deref()` just checks that the pointer is not dangling (which means that that `SendRc` was disabled) and fetches the id of the pinned-to thread using a relaxed atomic load, which compiles into an ordinary load on Intel.
-It's hard to be cheaper than that, and if you're worried, you can hold on to the reference to avoid repeating the checks.
-(The borrow checker will prevent you from sending the `SendRc` to another thread while there is an outstanding reference.) `clone()` and `drop()` do the same kind of check.
+While run-time checks are certainly more expensive than in case of `Rc` and `Option` which don't need any, they are still quite cheap.

+`SendRc::deref()` just checks that the `SendRc` was not disabled (by comparing to a constant) and compares the id of the pinned-to thread fetched with a relaxed atomic load with the current thread.
+The relaxed atomic load compiles to an ordinary load on Intel, which is as cheap as it gets, and if you're worried, you can hold on to the reference to avoid repeating the checks.
+(The borrow checker will prevent you from sending the `SendRc` to another thread while there is an outstanding reference.) `SendRc::clone()` and `SendRc::drop()` do the same kind of check.

+`Option::deref()` and `Option::deref_mut()` only check that the current thread is the pinned-to thread, the same as `SendRc`.

 ## License

-`send-rc` is distributed under the terms of both the MIT license and the Apache License (Version 2.0).
+`sendable` is distributed under the terms of both the MIT license and the Apache License (Version 2.0).
 See [LICENSE-APACHE](LICENSE-APACHE) and [LICENSE-MIT](LICENSE-MIT) for details.
 Contributing changes is assumed to signal agreement with these licensing terms.